rokucommunity/rokucommunity.github.io/src/pages/whats-new/2024-01-January.md

 # Community Tools

 ## brs
-## Fixed #16 Print leading space before positive numbers
+## Print leading space before positive numbers
 <!-- 2023-12-11 (for v0.45.4 released on 2024-01-18), https://github.com/RokuCommunity/brs/pull/39 -->
 We've made a few improvements to the brs emulator:
 - fixed the printing of positive number to show a leading space before positive numbers, just like Roku.